mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 ## Section 6

 February 11, 2023.
 “Hey,” I greeted when I picked up the phone.
 “Long time, no see.”

 “Hey.
 I know, right?”
 Cadee greeted back.
 “It’s been a while.
 For some reason, I felt like I needed to call you.
 How’s life been?”

 She and I hadn't talked to each other at all last semester.
 So much had happened, obviously the biggest thing being dating guys.
-Somehow, we got on the topic of dating.
-She talked about some guys she really liked but weren't interested in her, and I could actually relate to her!
+We somehow got on the topic of dating.
+She talked about some guys she really liked but weren't interested in her (a pretty common pattern with her), but this time, I could actually relate to her!
 For once, I didn't feel confused by what she was talking about, and I was even able to ask her questions.
 And I actually understood her answers!
 Before my phone call with her, I had no intention of coming out to her, but I sort of felt impressed to do so.
 I was kind of scared though.

 “Have you found any cute girls, Michael?” she asked.
 “Asked any of them to go on dates with you?”